Old-time tune in G major

 Drone in Gย – No Beat

-Turkey in the Straw – Full Tabs & Sheet Music
+Full Tabs, Audio & Sheet Music

 Sign up for a Trial Subscription to access all audio, sheet music, tabs and other learning content.